sethspr/sethspr/README.md

 </div>
 &nbsp;

-🔭 I’m currently working on an [escrow powered budgeting app](https://github.com/sethspr/SubCycle) to disperse payments to all your subscription services.
+-🔭 I’m currently working on an [escrow-powered budgeting app](https://github.com/sethspr/SubCycle) to disperse payments to all your subscription services.
-🌱 I’m currently learning how to develop QA tests
+-🌱 I’m currently learning how to develop QA tests
-💬 Ask me about anything related to Elevators.
-Seriously, I worked with elevators for a decade and call answer all your mythbuster type questions.
+-💬 Ask me about anything related to Elevators.
+Seriously, I worked with elevators for a decade and can answer all your mythbuster-type questions.
-⚡ Fun fact: I was born with 11 fingers.
+-⚡ Fun fact: I was born with 11 fingers.
 Although I currently only have 10 per the status quo.

 <!--